OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 #### Failure not to provide a full Software Bill of Material (SBOM) at the time when product is shipped

-This can be avoided by using software composition analysis (SCA) tools and tracking all open source and other third-party software that is used to build and run the product.
+This can be avoided by using software composition analysis (SCA) and other compliance support tools, and tracking all open source and other third-party software that is used to build and run the product.

 ## Additional Thoughts on Compliance Pitfalls